Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection: Conclusion

 \section{Conclusion}

-In this work, we introduce Beta Distribution Ray Denoising, or BEAM, a novel approach to address the issue of colinear redundant predictions in multi-view 3D object detection caused by ambiguous depths.
-We sample spatial denoising queries from the Beta distribution family along the rays casting from cameras toward objects to construct Ray Queries.
-These queries can be seamlessly integrated into any DETR-style multi-view 3D object detectors, adding only marginal training costs while maintaining inference speed.
-By harnessing the 3D structure of the scene, our method encourages the model to learn more robust features and representations, enabling more accurate differentiation between false and true positives along the same ray.
-Our extensive experiments on the NuScenes dataset demonstrate the effectiveness of BEAM in improving performance over strong baselines.
-The proposed method achieves new state-of-the-art results, highlighting its potential for advancing the multi-view 3D object detection field.
+We introduce Ray Denoising, a method designed to overcome the critical challenge of depth estimation inaccuracy in multi-view 3D object detection.
+Ray Denoising tackles the issue of false detections along camera rays, which are a direct consequence of imprecise depth information from images.
+By leveraging the 3D structure of the scene, Ray Denoising prompts the model to learn depth-aware features, leading to improved differentiation between false and true positives along the same ray without introducing extra inference costs.
+Our comprehensive experiments on the NuScenes and Argoverse 2 datasets demonstrate that Ray Denoising consistently and significantly outperforms strong baselines, achieving new state-of-the-art performance in Multi-view 3D Object Detection.